nlekkerman/infinite-guess/README.md

 - Google Chrome
 - Mozilla Firefox

-Feel free to provide feedback if you encounter any issues on the mentioned devices or if you have additional devices you'd like us to test.
+Feel free to provide feedback if you encounter any issues on the mentioned devices.

 ## Validation Status